 Scratch that idea.
-I figured something else must have deterred my Turkish rocket sprouts; but then, in later conversation, Heather mentioned that more Turkish rocket sprouted after the pot sat out over winter. (?)
+I figured something else must have deterred my Turkish rocket sprouts; but then, in later conversation, she mentioned that more Turkish rocket sprouted after the pot sat out over winter. (?)

 I think the fact of the matter is we are working with fairly wild, unselected seeds.
 With them, variance is the standard.
 At the same time, it offers several little known benefits.

 Varying the time of germination increases the likelihood at least some of the seeds will sprout in a ‘sweet spot’ of a season, or at least avoid catastrophes, and make it to adulthood.
 What if an unusually late frost hits or some animal nips off the tender sprouts?

 This is a very helpful character for love-in-a-puff vine (Cardiospermum halicacabum) which I’ve grown on a large scale for the last couple years.
 It’s a warm climate plant, and can’t take frost.
 I nevertheless plant it in mid April, when we still have a chance of frost.
 While a few will come up as early as three days after planting and get nipped, the majority of the plants take about two weeks to sprout, and will continuing sprouting up to three months after.